alsjohnstone/alsjohnstone.github.io/tools.md

 # Prophecise

 [Prophecise](https://prophecise.com) is an open source web app that enables analysts and data scientists to quickly build forecast models from their Google Analytics data using a simple UI.
-It lets userspull reports directly from Google Analytics into the UI for forecasting.
+It lets users pull reports directly from Google Analytics into the UI for forecasting.

 <amp-img src="/assets/images/screely-1592742794169.png" height="362" width="660" layout="responsive" alt="prophecise.com"></amp-img>
 <br>